capytaine/capytaine/docs/user_manual/resolution.rst

 Engine
 ~~~~~~
-A class to build a interaction matrix.
+A class to build a interaction matrix, deriving from :class:`MatrixEngine <capytaine.bem.engines.MatrixEngine>`.
 Two of them are available in the present version:

 :class:`capytaine.bem.engines.BasicMatrixEngine` (Default)